awsdocs/amazon-ses-developer-guide/doc-source/regions.md

 ## Easy DKIM<a name="region-dkim"></a>

 You have to perform the Easy DKIM setup process for each Region where you want to use Easy DKIM\.
 That is, in each Region, you have to use the Amazon SES console or the Amazon SES API to generate TXT records\.
 Next, you have to add all of the TXT records to the DNS configuration for your domain\.
-For more information about setting up Easy DKIM, see [Easy DKIM in Amazon SES](easy-dkim.md)\.
+For more information about setting up Easy DKIM, see [Easy DKIM in Amazon SES](send-email-authentication-dkim-easy.md)\.

 ## Suppression List<a name="region-suppression-list"></a>

 Although each Region has a separate suppression list, if you remove an address from the suppression list of one Region, the address is removed from the suppression list of all Regions\.
 You remove addresses from the suppression list by using the Amazon SES console\.
-For more information about removing addresses from the suppression list, see [Removing an Email Address from the Amazon SES Suppression List](remove-from-suppression-list.md)\.
+For more information about removing addresses from the suppression list, see [Using the Amazon SES Global Suppression List](sending-email-global-suppression-list.md)\.

 ## Feedback Notifications<a name="region-feedback-notifications"></a>